 Home Affordable Refinance Program, streamline refinance loan to lower current interest rate and lower monthly mortgage payments.

-- Homeowners with a FHA Loan with a higher interest rate may be eligible for a FHA streamline refinance loan with a lower interest rate where they can lower their monthly payment
+- Homeowners with an FHA Loan with a higher interest rate may be eligible for an FHA streamline refinance loan with a lower interest rate where they can lower their monthly payment

 - Both the HARP and FHA streamline refinance programs can offer great valuable benefits to the homeowner such as reducing the borrower’s monthly payments and saving them money by rapidly increasing their equity in their homes